ndcn/organelle-segmenter-plugin/docs/index.rst

-.. napari-allencell-segmenter documentation master file, created by sphinx-quickstart on Thu Oct  1 00:43:18 2015.
+.. organelle-segmenter-plugin documentation master file, created by sphinx-quickstart on Thu Oct  1 00:43:18 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to napari-allencell-segmenter's documentation!
+Welcome to organelle-segmenter-plugin's documentation!
 ===============================================================

 Contents: